 Take your dog to the veterinary hospital/clinic.
 When you get there, bring them into the waiting room, sit down and start giving them super special treats.
 I always used hot dog pieces for these super special treats.
-I also know that most every dog I worked with was crazy about them.
+I also know that almost every dog I worked with was crazy about them.
 I broke these into maybe 20 pieces per hot dog, so we are talking about very small bits here.
 Sit in the waiting room with the dog and start praising nonstop.
 Every 20 seconds or so give them a tiny piece of hot dog.
 After about 5-10 minutes, get up with the dog and leave.
 Go back to the car wait about 15 minutes and repeat the process.
 Then call it a day and go home.
 Do that 2x a week for a month and I can pretty much guarantee that most dogs will be less anxious, and far less stressed and fearful when visiting the hospital than they were previously.
 If it’s too difficult to take the dog to the veterinarian twice a week do it once a week.
 The more often you can do this the faster you will be able to condition the dog to be less fearful.

 A few other suggestions.
 Veterinary offices are busy places, so it is best to check with them before going to visit.
 Explain to them what you are doing and most will be very supportive.
 In fact, depending on how busy they are when you arrive you may find some of the veterinary staff are happy to help.
 Over the years I have had staff members of dozens of hospitals come up to me and the dog I was working with, offering to feed and pet them.
-The more positive the dogs experience is, the greater the likelihood they will enjoy it and learn to associate positive things with veterinary visits.
+The more positive the dog’s experience is, the greater the likelihood they will enjoy it and learn to associate positive things with veterinary visits.

-Also try not to overwhelm the dog.
+Also, try not to overwhelm the dog.
 This blog is simply a guide.
 If you find that your dog is tired after the first 10-minute session, quit there.
 If 10 minutes is too long, try 5 min for a start and work your way up.

 What happens if food doesn’t work?

-That depends, is your dog food motivated normally or are they just motivated by different things?
+That depends, is your dog food motivated normally, or are they just motivated by different things?

 What If your dog isn’t food motivated?